Bi-Level Optimization for Generative Recommendation: Bridging Tokenization and Generation: Experiment

 To gain deeper insights into the effectiveness of BLOGER, we perform a visualization analysis of the learned tokenizer.
 Specifically, we collect the token sequences of all items on Beauty and analyze the utilization patterns of the codebook at each level.
 The metrics we compute include: \textit{Density}, defined as the ratio of activated codewords to the total number of codewords; and \textit{Entropy}, which reflects the distribution of codeword usage, indicating how evenly the codewords are utilized.
 For comparison, we also include results for TIGER, which can be viewed as an ablated version of our framework with all specific designs removed.

 The detailed results are presented in Figure~\ref{fig:vis}.
-Interestingly, BLOGER shows a significant improvement over TIGER in the first-level codebook, while no substantial differences are observed in the subsequent levels.
+As expected, the density of the first-level codebook is generally lower than that of the subsequent levels, and it often exhibits significant variation across different datasets.
+Notably, BLOGER demonstrates a substantial improvement over TIGER at the first level, whereas the higher-level codebooks show minimal differences.
 Specifically, in the first-level codebook, BLOGER increases Density from 47\% to 65\% and Entropy from 6.05 to 7.14.
 We attribute this to the first-level codebook carrying the most information due to residual operations, making it more responsive to additional supervision.

-Considering that the primary distinction of BLOGER lies in the additional supervision of the tokenizer via the recommendation loss under a bi-level optimization framework, we can conclude that \textit{the recommendation loss serves as a natural indicator of collaborative information and acts as a remedy to alleviate the coarse-grained codebook allocation bias caused by relying solely on textual information.} By incorporating this loss within a bi-level optimization framework, the tokenizer can better capture the underlying collaborative signals, thereby improving item representation quality and overall recommendation performance.
+Considering that the primary distinction of BLOGER lies in the additional supervision of the tokenizer via the recommendation loss under a bi-level optimization framework, we can conclude that the recommendation loss acts like a \textbf{compass}, revealing hidden collaborative currents and correcting the tokenizer’s otherwise myopic, text-only view of the codebook landscape.
+By effectively incorporating this recommendation loss within a bi-level optimization framework, the tokenizer can better capture the underlying collaborative signals, thereby improving item representation quality and overall recommendation performance.